Stock Market

 P/E Ratio vs. Dividend Yield

 The dividend yield of the stock market is relatively low by historical standards.
 Why?
 There are two reasons.
 Many studies present the first reason: corporations are paying a smaller percent of earnings in dividends.
 Historically, over the past century, the dividend payout ratio has averaged 35% to 60% of earnings.
-Today, the average payout ratio is near the low end of the range.
+Today, the average payout ratio is near the low end of that range.
 The second reason, explored by this analysis, is that valuation directly affects dividend yields.
-As the price-to-earnings ratio (P/E) rises, the price-to-dividends ratio rises as well {thus lowering the dividend yield}.
-This presents another view of the market’s relatively high valuation.
+As the price-to-earnings ratio (P/E) rises, the price-to-dividends ratio rises as well, thus lowering the dividend yield.
+This relationship presents another view of the market’s relatively high valuation.

 Natural Pinnacle To P/Es

-Four reasonable inflation scenarios, a pragmatic analysis, and the standard Dividend Discount Model explain why there is a natural (rational) limit to Price/Earnings ratios in the stock market.
+Four reasonable inflation scenarios, a pragmatic analysis, and the standard dividend discount model explain why there is a natural (rational) limit to price/earnings ratios in the stock market.
 These scenarios reinforce the empirical evidence graphically presented in the “Y Curve Effect.”
-Inflation leads its way through the credit markets into expected stock market returns.
-As well, inflation determines nominal growth in the economy, which in turn drives future earnings growth.
-The combination provides the essential variables to predict P/E ratios using the Dividend Discount Model.
+When inflation permeates the economy, it adversely impacts stock market returns.
 This analysis is complemented by “Financial Physics” and “The Yield Curve, The Fed, & P/Es.”

 Earnings & Economy